alphase7en/alphase7en/README.md

 ![A7](https://github.com/alphase7en/alphase7en/blob/main/A7_banner.png)

-## AlphaSe7en
+## Alias: AlphaSe7en
-Love of Linux, Code, and A.I.
+> I am a Tech Enthusiast & an Open-Source Advocate with a love for Linux, Code, and A.I.

 ## 🔧 Technologies & Tools